amesoudi/academic-website/content/publication/mesoudi_cultural_2014/index.md

 +++
-title = "Cultural evolution in more than two dimensions: Distinguishing social learning biases and identifying payoff structures" date = "2014-01-01" authors = ["Alex Mesoudi"] publication_types = ["2"]
+title = "Cultural evolution in more than two dimensions: Distinguishing social learning biases and identifying payoff structures.
+A comment on Bentley et al. (2014)" date = "2014-01-01" authors = ["Alex Mesoudi"] publication_types = ["2"]